priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/rds_deployment.md

 ### Initialize Terraform

 Run `terraform init` to initialize the Terraform deployment.
-This command is responsible for downloading all dependencies which are required for the provider AWS.
+This command is responsible for downloading all dependencies which are required for the AWS provider.

 ```console